emqx/emqx-docs/en_US/data-integration/data-bridge-mqtt.md

-# Bridge MQTT Data into MQTT Broker
+# Bridge with Other MQTT Services

 MQTT Broker data integration provides EMQX with functionality to connect to another EMQX cluster or another MQTT service for message bridge, enabling cross-network, cross-service data interaction and communication.
 This page introduces the working principle of the MQTT message bridge in EMQX and offers practical guidance on creating and verifying message bridges.